AplaProject/apla-docs-en/introduction/contracts.rst

 Parameters

-* *Id int* - ID of the contract to be edited.
+* *Id int* - ID of the contract to be edited,
-* *Value string* - text of the contract or contracts.
+* *Value string* - text of the contract or contracts,
-* *Conditions string* - condition for change.
+* *Conditions string* - rights for contract change.

 ActivateContract
 ==============================
-Activation of a contract in the current ecosystem.
-Contracts can be activated only from the wallet, which was specified when the contract was created.
-After the contract is activated, this wallet will pay for execution of this contract.
+Binding of a contract to the account in the current ecosystem.
+Contracts can be tied only from the account, which was specified when the contract was created.
+After the contract is tied, this account will pay for execution of this contract.

 Parameters